vapor/docs/3.0/docs/styleguide/styleguide.md

 #### Utilities Folder
 The utilities folder serves as a general purpose location for any objects or helpers that don’t fit the other folders.
 For example, in your quest to eliminate stringly-typed code (see the “General Advice” section) you might place a `Constants.swift` file in this location.

+#### Services Folder
+The services folder is used to hold any custom services that are created and registered.

 The final application structure (inside the Sources folder) looks like this:

 ```